echo-chen0622/Echo-IoT-Java8/msa/tb/README.md

 **NOTE**: replace directory `~/.mytb-data` with directory you're planning to use on container creation.

-In this example `thingsboard/tb` image will be used.
+In this example `echoiot/tb` image will be used.
 You can choose any other images with different databases (see above).
 Execute the following command to run this docker directly:

 `
-$ docker run -it -p 9090:9090 -p 1883:1883 -p 5683:5683/udp  -p 5685:5685/udp -v ~/.mytb-data:/data --name mytb thingsboard/tb
+$ docker run -it -p 9090:9090 -p 1883:1883 -p 5683:5683/udp  -p 5685:5685/udp -v ~/.mytb-data:/data --name mytb echoiot/tb
 `

 Where:

 - `docker run`              - run this container
-- `-it`                     - attach a terminal session with current ThingsBoard process output
+- `-it`                     - attach a terminal session with current Echoiot process output
 - `-p 9090:9090`            - connect local port 9090 to exposed internal HTTP port 9090
 - `-p 1883:1883`            - connect local port 1883 to exposed internal MQTT port 1883
 - `-p 5683:5683`            - connect local port 5683 to exposed internal COAP port 5683
 - `-p 5685:5685`            - connect local port 5685 to exposed internal COAP port 5685 (lwm2m)
-- `-v ~/.mytb-data:/data`   - mounts the host's dir `~/.mytb-data` to ThingsBoard DataBase data directory
+- `-v ~/.mytb-data:/data`   - mounts the host's dir `~/.mytb-data` to Echoiot DataBase data directory
 - `--name mytb`             - friendly local name of this machine
-- `thingsboard/tb`          - docker image, can be also `thingsboard/tb-postgres` or `thingsboard/tb-cassandra`
+- `echoiot/tb`          - docker image, can be also `echoiot/tb-postgres` or `echoiot/tb-cassandra`

 > **NOTE**: **Windows** users should use docker managed volume instead of host's dir.
 Create docker volume (for ex. `mytb-data`) before executing `docker run` command:
 > ```